wjaskowski/fidelity2pit38/README.md

 # fidelity2pit38

-Converts transaction history from Fidelity to PIT-38.
+Creates PIT-28 from your Fidelity history.

-Data from Fidelity:
-`Transaction history.txt` - Stock Plan Accounts -> Activity -> Custom Date -> Jan-01-2025 - Dec-31-2025 -> Export -> `Transaction history 2025.csv`
-->
+**News**: Updated to handle 2025, but I am still checking if it works correctly.

 ## Usage

+1. Go to your Fidelity -> Stock Plan Accounts -> Activity -> Custom Date -> Jan-01-2025-Dec-31-2025 -> Export -> `Transaction history 2025.csv`

-Place your `Transaction history*.csv` (and optionally `stock-sales*.txt`) files in the `data/` directory and run:
+2. Place your `Transaction history*.csv` files in the `data/` directory and run:
 ```sh
 uv run fidelity2pit38
 ```

 The tool auto-discovers files in `data/` and defaults to the previous calendar year.

-You can also point to a different directory:
+You can also point to a different directory and select a different year:
 ```sh
 uv run fidelity2pit38 --data-dir /path/to/my-data --year 2024
 ```